 Art at North: Solid & Affordable Classical Training Plus Emphasis on Crafts

-North Seattle College's Art Program provides a solid foundation in classical art, coupled with an emphasis on a range of crafts not generally taught in community colleges.
+North Seattle College's Art Program provides a solid foundation in studio art, coupled with an emphasis on a range of techniques and materials not generally offered in community colleges.
 The wide array of affordable courses includes ceramics, drawing, computer art, 2-D and 3-D design, metal design, printmaking, painting, jewelry-making, and sculpture — as well as art history.
 The North Seattle College Art Gallery showcases celebrated artists of regional and international renown.
 The exhibition schedule, visiting artist lecture series and cross-disciplinary programming bring contemporary art and critical thought from a diversity of artists right to your classroom.
 The gallery attracts visitors from the campus and larger community and offers work-study positions for real-world training in art handling and exhibition design.

 Enrollment in North’s art program requires no prior portfolio.
 All classes are transferable and fulfill general education requirements for an Associate of Arts degree or a specialized Associate of Fine Arts (AFA) degree.

-North is one of a handful of colleges in the country to offer a 2-year Associate of Fine Arts degree in Art, as well as a one-year Certificate of Fine Arts (CFA) in Art and a 4-quarter Certificate in Jewelry Design (through one of the few jewelry-making programs in the state).
+North is one of a handful of colleges in the country to offer a 2-year Associate of Fine Arts degree in Art (AFA), as well as a one-year Certificate of Fine Arts (CFA) in Art and a 4-quarter Certificate in Jewelry Design (CJD) (through one of the few jewelry-making programs in the state).
 Through working with an advisor, we can also direct you toward a 20 credit Foundations in Art emphasis, a set of courses that will transfer directly to the University of Washington and fit within the AA degree.

-In the Art Department, discover — or redefine — your creative focus as an artist and build your portfolio in preparation for transfer to a 4-year or professional school.
-North's students have fared well in transfer both in- and out-of-state — to the University of Washington, Central Washington, Western Washington and Evergreen, as well as to Oregon School of Arts and Crafts, Oakland School of Art, Savannah School of Art and Design, and Rhode Island School of Design to name only a few.
+In the Art Department, discover or redefine — your creative focus as an artist and build your portfolio in preparation for transfer to a 4-year or professional school.
+North's students have transferred both in and out-of-state to the University of Washington, Central Washington, Western Washington and Evergreen, as well as to Pacific Northwest College of Art, School of the Art Institute of Chicago, California College of Art, and Rhode Island School of Design to name only a few.

 Take art courses for general education credit in the area of Visual, Literary and Performance Arts (VLPA) — or for pleasure and personal enhancement with no degree as a goal.
 The many choices in the Art Department will help you to explore your artistic potential, express yourself, learn to think visually and respond to life's possibilities more creatively.

 Everyone can find a place here — North's art students range in age from 16 to 85, and their art interests are equally varied.
 Some students with a BA pursue the AFA degree to complement their training in another discipline.
 An art background could be the basis for related jobs in museums or galleries, education, and a wide range of design fields including product design, landscape design, costume and set design, web design, illustration and more.